Tuning the Optical Properties of an MoSe$_2$ Monolayer Using Nanoscale Plasmonic Antennas: Results and Discussion

 In Figure \ref{fig:Figure2}b (left), we plot the normalized differential reflectance spectra fits of ${\sim}100$ $\mathrm{MoSe_2}$-coupled dipole nanoantennas ordered by increasing detuning.
 The blue and red circles denote HE-peak and LE-peak spectral position, respectively.
 They clearly show an apparent anticrossing behavior that is very similar to recent reports \cite{kleemann_strong-coupling_2017, wen_room-temperature_2017, zheng_manipulating_2017, geisler_single-crystalline_2019, qin_revealing_2020}.
-However, we continue to show that the system operates in the intermediate coupling regime.
-The rightmost panel in Figure \ref{fig:Figure2}b shows calculated scattering cross-sections of nanoantennas within that range illustrating the excellent agreement between experiment and our modelling.
-Distributions of the fitting parameters over ${\sim}100$ nanoantennas are presented in \hyperlink{page.10}{SI} Section \hyperlink{page.10}{S5}.
-To quantify the coupling strength, we again used the COM, where the eigenenergies $E_{\pm}$ of the coupled system Hamiltonian are given by the equation:
+However, we continue to show that the system operates in the intermediate-coupling regime.
+The rightmost panel in Figure \ref{fig:Figure2}b shows calculated scattering cross sections of nanoantennas within that range illustrating the excellent agreement between experiment and our modeling.
+Distributions of the fitting parameters over ${\sim}100$ nanoantennas are presented in \hyperlink{page.11}{SI} Section \hyperlink{page.11}{S5}.
+To quantify the coupling strength, we again used the COM where the eigenenergies $E_{\pm}$ of the coupled system Hamiltonian are given by the equation: